HASwitchPlate/openHASP/CHANGLELOG.md

 ### Objects
 <!-- ?
 Support for State and Part properties -->
 - `action` and `swipe` can now be set to any command
-- Set default line_width of new `line` objects to 1
+- Set default `line_width` of new `line` objects to 1
 - Allow line and block comments in pages.jsonl
 - HASP theme: Toggle objects now use the secondary color when they are in the toggled state.

 ### Fonts
 - Firmware files include the bitmapped font sizes 12, 16, 24 and 32pt
 - Use embedded TrueType font for other font sizes (PSram highly recommended)
-- Add glyphs from character sets Cyrillic, Latin-2, Greek and Viernamese to default fonts
+- Add glyphs from Cyrillic, Latin-2, Greek and Viernamese character sets to default fonts

 ### Web UI
 - Update Web UI to petite-vue app